sola-st/wasm-r3/README.md

 For \<tool\>, you can provide one of the four tools listed below:
 - wasm-shrink
 - wasm-reduce
-- wasm-slice (Correspondds to RR-Reduce in the paper.)
+- wasm-slice (Correspondds to RR-Reduce in the paper)
-- wasm-hybrid (Corresponds to Hybrid-Reduce in the paper.)
+- wasm-hybrid (Corresponds to Hybrid-Reduce in the paper)

 For \<test\>, you can provide one of the 28 programs listed below:
 - wasmedge#3018